 Ekwueme Michael Thelwell

-Ekwueme Michael Thelwell is a visiting professor of Africana studies at Brown University.
-He was the founding chairman of the Department of Afro-American Studies at the University of Massachusetts Amherst and recently retired as a member of the faculty in 2009 as a professor of literature and writing.
+Ekwueme Michael Thelwell is a Jamaican-born writer, activist, educator, and intellectual.
+He was the founding chairman of the Department of Afro-American Studies at the University of Massachusetts Amherst and retired as a member of the faculty in 2009 as a professor of literature and writing.
+At the time of filming, he was a visiting professor of Africana Studies at Brown University.

 Thelwell’s videos are used in these Choices Program curriculum units: